Ancient Chinese Civilizations Overview

 The Xia family would have ruled China from around 2100 B.C. until around 1800 B.C.
 They are believed to have been Aryans, who migrated into the area, and who were able to conquer the local peoples using their superior weaponry and technology.

 The Zhou dynasty ruled China from about C. 1022 BC to 221 BC.
 In those days because transport and communications were very slow it was difficult for a ruler to control a wide area.
 The Zhou kings solved this problem by creating a feudal state.
 There were some important technological changes during the Zhou period.
-The most important was the invention of iron.
+The most important was the invention of the iron.
 It was used for weapons as early as 650 BC.
 During the Zhou era parts of the Great Wall of China were built.